-Schnitzer Steel Industries, Inc. engages in recycling ferrous and nonferrous scrap metals, and used and salvaged vehicles.
-The company operates in three segments: Metals Recycling Business (MRB), Auto Parts Business (APB), and Steel Manufacturing Business (SMB).
-The MRB segment buys, collects, processes, recycles, sells, and brokerages ferrous scrap and nonferrous scrap metals.
-It processes mixed and large pieces of scrap metal into smaller pieces by crushing, sorting, shearing, shredding, and torching.
-This segment’s products include ferrous scrap metal, a feedstock used in the production of finished steel products; and nonferrous products, including aluminum, copper, stainless steel, nickel, brass, titanium, lead, high temperature alloys, and joint products.
-The MRB segment sells its products to steel mills, foundries, and smelters primarily in Asia, North America, Europe, and Africa.
-The APB segment purchases used and salvaged vehicles and sells serviceable used auto parts from these vehicles through its 50 self-service auto parts stores, which are located in the United States and western Canada.
-It also sells auto bodies, engines, transmissions, alternators, catalytic converters, and nonferrous materials to metal recyclers.
-The SMB segment produces a range of finished steel products through recycled metal and other raw materials comprising semi-finished goods; and finished goods consisting of rebar, coiled rebar, wire rod, merchant bar, and other specialty products.
-It serves steel service centers, construction industry subcontractors, steel fabricators, wire drawers, and farm and wood products suppliers.
-The company was founded in 1906 and is headquartered in Portland, Oregon.
+Schnitzer Steel Industries, Inc. recycles ferrous and nonferrous scrap metals; and manufactures finished steel products worldwide.
+It operates through two segments, Auto and Metals Recycling (AMR) and Steel Manufacturing Business (SMB).
+The AMR segment buys, collects, processes, recycles, sells, and brokers scrap metals, as well as processes mixed and large pieces of scrap metal into smaller pieces by crushing, torching, shearing, shredding, and sorting.
+This segment offers ferrous scrap metal, a feedstock used in the production of finished steel products; and nonferrous products, including aluminum, copper, stainless steel, nickel, brass, titanium, lead, high temperature alloys, and joint products.
+It sells ferrous and nonferrous recycled metal products to steel mills, foundries, and smelters.
+This segment also procures salvaged vehicles and sells serviceable used auto parts from these vehicles through its 55 self-service auto parts stores in the United States and Western Canada, as well as sells auto bodies and parts containing ferrous and nonferrous materials, such as engines, transmissions, and alternators to wholesalers.
+The SMB segment produces various finished steel products using recycled metal and other raw materials.
+It offers semi-finished goods, which include billets; and finished goods consisting of rebar, coiled rebar, wire rods, merchant bars, and other specialty products.
+This segment serves steel service centers, construction industry subcontractors, steel fabricators, wire drawers, and farm and wood products suppliers.
+Schnitzer Steel Industries, Inc. was founded in 1906 and is headquartered in Portland, Oregon.